-TIPS FOR DEALING WITH HOSPICE ELIGIBILITY FOR PATIENTS WITH COPD
+|TIPS FOR DEALING WITH HOSPICE ELIGIBILITY FOR PATIENTS WITH COPD|

 Despite the palliative care needs of individuals dying from end-stage COPD, only 30% of such individuals receive hospice care before death.
 Care in advanced disease is often suboptimal and inadequately coordinated, with patients suffering an average of 14 symptoms plus psychological and informational concerns prior to death.
-Furthermore, there is marked variation in the rate of hospice use across the US, with hospice enrollment in the highest-use states (Arizona, Colorado, and Florida) being more than triple the rate in lowest-use states (Alaska, Maine, South Dakota, Wyoming).
+Furthermore, there is marked variation in the rate of hospice use across the US, with hospice enrollment in the highest-use states (Arizona, Colorado, and Florida) being more than triple the rate in lowest-use states (Alaska, Maine, South Dakota, and Wyoming).
 Similarly in England, the hospital is the common place of death for patients with COPD, while deaths within hospice account for less than 1%.
 It is not clear why the rate of hospice use for patients with COPD is so low, but several explanations have been offered.
-The most important may be that few patients with severe COPD have discussed end-of-life planning with their clinician.
+The most important may be that few patients with severe COPD have discussed end-of-life planning with their clinicians.
 Furthermore, many patients and clinicians do not view COPD as a terminal illness.
 Lack of awareness by clinicians that patients with chronic disorders, such as COPD, are eligible to receive hospice care may also contribute.

-The fact is, however, that hospice, with its strong interdisciplinary approach, has been shown to improve quality of life for patients with end-stage respiratory disorders like COPD.
+The fact is, however, that hospice, with its strong interdisciplinary approach, has been shown to improve the quality of life for patients with end-stage respiratory disorders like COPD.
 Specific palliative treatments for the symptoms of late-stage COPD are discussed in another edition of Elder Care.
 In this issue, we discuss the need to consider involving hospice in the care of such patients, and the eligibility requirements established for receipt of such care under the Part A benefit of Medicare.

-When to Consider Hospice Care for COPD
+When to Consider Hospice Care for Chronic Obstructive Pulmonary Disease

 Determining prognosis is difficult in COPD.
-Clinicians often have 'prognostic paralysis' and may postpone end of life discussions with patients.
-While end-of-life-care is an appropriate topic to discuss with all patients, several factors have been suggested that should trigger this discussion with patients who have severe COPD.
+Clinicians often have ‘prognostic paralysis’ and may postpone end-of-life discussions with patients.
+While end-of-life care is an appropriate topic to discuss with all patients, several factors have been suggested that should trigger this discussion with patients who have severe COPD.
 One factor is simply that a clinician would not be surprised if a patient with COPD were to die within the next 6-12 months.
-Another factor is if the patient's symptoms are no longer responding to current therapies.
+Another factor is if the patient’s symptoms are no longer responding to current therapies.
 A clinician should consider hospice referral in a patient with COPD if they are experiencing any of the symptoms listed in Table 1.

-Table 1.
-Clinical Characteristics That Should Prompt Hospice Referral for Patients With COPD
+|Table 1.
+Clinical Characteristics That Should Prompt Hospice Referral for Patients With COPD|

 Other clinical characteristics warranting consideration of hospital care are found in Table 2.
 Note, however, that none of these factors are highly accurate for predicting length of survival.
 They are only reminders of the need to discuss end-of-life care.